 Day 2: Drammen – Horten (34 miles/54 km)

-The day will start with a slightly uphill route through agricultural fields heading for Sande.
-After Sande, you will catch up with the fjord again, arriving in Holmestrand in time for lunch.
+Today's stage starts along the river Drammenselva towards Vestfold county.
+Slightly uphill route across fields where you can enjoy the rural landscape.
+Just before the town of Holmestrand you will catch up with the fjord again.
+In Holmestrand you can stop for a nice lunch with a view over the fjord and the harbor.
 Spend the afternoon cycling country roads to Horten.
 This town used to be a navy base and you may visit its fortified naval museum, called Karljohansvern.
 Your hotel is close to the harbor.

 Day 3: Horten – Sandefjord (34 miles/55 km)

 The small town of Strömstad is known for being a harbor for shrimp fishing and has a nice downtown area with many restaurants and shops.
-In the afternoon, you will board the passenger ferry "Sagasund," which will take you along many islands back to Norway and to the town of Fredrikstad in 2 hours.
+In the afternoon, you will board the passenger ferry Sagasund, which will take you back to Norway and to the town of Fredrikstad in 2 hours.
 This town has the nicest fortified old town in Norway, situated along the river Glomma.

 Day 5: Fredrikstad – Moss/Son (33 or 39 miles/53 or 63 km)

-The bike route today will lead you north along the coast past the island of Hankø.
-After a few hours, you can choose a 5 km longer, but more scenic, route along the fjord or a shorter route inland.
-In the afternoon you will reach the town of Moss, with typical wooden houses.
-The old wood and paper industry has been replaced by cafés and art galleries.
-Our hotel for the night is either in Moss or in Son, a nice little harbor village 10 km further away.
+Today's bike route starts along the fjord, just outside Fredrikstad.
+The route crosses many small villages.
+You can cycle the inland road or choose a 5 km longer ride along the fjord, via Larkollen.
+In the afternoon you will reach the town of Moss with its typical wooden houses.
+The areas once occupied by wood and paper industries are now replaced with cafés and art galleries.
+Your hotel for the night is either in Moss (Category B) or in Son (Category A), a nice little harbor village 10 km further.

 Day 7: Departure from Oslo